What Is A Tummy Tuck?

-- You are physically healthy and in good shape but are bothered by a large, ugly fat deposit or loose abdominal skin that won’t respond to diet or exercise.
+- Physically healthy and in good shape but are bothered by a large, ugly fat deposit or loose abdominal skin that won’t respond to diet or exercise;

-- You would like to have a unique adventure and cultural experience after recovery.
+- Would like to have a unique adventure and cultural experience after recovery;

 Patients who intend to lose a lot of weight should postpone the surgery.
 Also, women who plan future pregnancies should wait, as vertical muscles in the abdomen that are tightened during surgery can separate again during pregnancy.

 If you have scarring from previous abdominal surgery, your doctor may recommend against a tummy tuck or abdominoplasty or may caution you that scars could be unusually prominent.